nickvence/nickvence.github.io/pages/research.rst

 .. class:: lead

 This page highlights the technology of my academic projects.
-For an introduction to the science, follow the links to learn more about the project details.
+For an easy-to-follow introduction to the science, follow the links.

 `Laser-atom interaction`_
 -------------------------